Academic ranks in Spain: Positions

 The Catedrático de Escuela Universitaria and the Profesor Titular de Universidad categories were merged by the LOU 2007 reform.
 The two de Escuela Universitaria categories were intended mainly for teachers of previous three-year degrees (e.g. technical engineering, nursing, teaching in primary schools), while the two de Universidad categories include professors of any undergraduate or graduate degrees.

 Retirement

 The retiring age for university professors in Spain is 70 while other workers is 66 (adjusting to 67).
 However, a university professor can work until he or she is 70, if he so wishes.
-Even then, they can apply for a Profesor Emérito position.
+Even then, they can apply for a Professor Emérito position.
 It is a non-tenured position and it has a limited duration (4 additional years).
 Also, there are specific rules established by each university.

 Foreign qualifications in Spain

 Spain places the following requirements for recognition of non-European qualifications: